William Colenso

 William Colenso (17 November 1811 – 10 February 1899) was a Cornish Christian missionary to New Zealand, and also a printer, botanist, explorer and politician.
-He attended the signing of the Treaty of Waitangi and later wrote an account of the events at Waitangi.
+He attended the signing of the Treaty of Waitangi in 1840 and later wrote an account of the events at the signing.

 Life

-Born in Penzance, Cornwall, he was the cousin of John William Colenso, bishop of Natal.
+Born in Penzance, Cornwall, probably on 17 November 1811, he was the cousin of John William Colenso, bishop of Natal.
 His surname is locative and it originates from the place name Colenso in the parish of St Hilary, near Penzance in west Cornwall.

-He trained as a printer's apprentice then travelled to New Zealand in 1834 to work for the Church Missionary Society as a printer/missionary.
-He was responsible for the printing of the Māori language translation of the New Testament in 1837.
-It was the first book printed in New Zealand and the first indigenous language translation of the Bible published in the southern hemisphere.
+He trained as a printer, starting an apprenticeship in 1826.
+In 1833 he worked for a London firm who were printers for the Church Missionary Society.
+The society wanted someone to run a printing press at Paihia in the Bay of Islands, New Zealand, and Colenso got the job.